BestEnemies/AIiLight/Home-Assistant-Configuration.md

 ![AiLight](images/ailight_logo.png)

 Now that the **AiLight** firmware is uploaded, the next step is making your Ai-Thinker LED RGBW light available in [Home Assistant](https://home-assistant.io).
 To do that, add the following to your `configuration.yaml` file.
+(In case you are using the MQTT Discovery option, you can skip this step).

 MQTT Broker: